-The clinical placement undertaken in a small animal veterinary practice gives you the opportunity to put your theoretical knowledge into practice and build on your practical veterinary nursing skills and complete the RCVS Nursing Progress Log.
+The clinical placement, undertaken in a small animal veterinary practice, gives you the opportunity to put your theoretical knowledge into practice and build on your practical veterinary nursing skills and complete the RCVS Nursing Progress Log.
 You will spend 52 weeks (1800 hrs) working full time in a small animal veterinary practice.

-The course is theoretical and practical, so you get lots of hands-on experience to practice what you have learnt in the classroom.
-Experts from the field of veterinary nursing and animal health professions deliver guest lectures, and you will participate in research projects and group work.
+The course is theoretical and practical, so you will get lots of hands-on experience to practice what you have learnt in the classroom.
+Experts from the field of veterinary nursing and animal health professions deliver guest lectures and you will participate in research projects and group work.
 There are numerous educational visits where further opportunities to listen to lectures from the best speakers in the profession are to be had.

 You will be assessed with written and practical examinations, written assignments and presentations.
 During your Clinical Placement, you will be assessed using the RCVS Nursing Progress Log.
-At the end of your course, upon successful completion of all other criteria you will be entered for the final practical (O.S.C.E) examinations; this is the final requirement to be eligible to enter the RCVS Register of Veterinary Nurses.
+At the end of your course, upon successful completion of all other criteria, you will be entered for the final practical (O.S.C.E) examinations; this is the final requirement to be eligible to enter the RCVS Register of Veterinary Nurses.